nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 4.2.2 Editing a task : `edit-task`

-Edits an existing task for a specified application.
+Edits an existing task for the application that you specify.

 Format: `edit-task INDEX [d/DESCRIPTION] [by/DEADLINE]`